run2fail/locker/README.rst

   - lxc (official lxc bindings from the linux containers project)
   - see list of requirements in setup.py
+  - `pykwalify <https://github.com/Grokzen/pykwalify>`_ is optionally required
+    if you want to validate your YAML configuration file

 - Linux containers userspace tools and libraries